-The table below sets forth certain information relating to Mr. Werth's participation in Newport's Deferred Compensation Plan during the year ended December 31, 2018, including (i) the aggregate dollar amounts of interest and other earnings accrued on Mr. Werth's account and (ii) the total balance of Mr. Werth's account as of December 31, 2018.
+of December 31, 2018.
 In 2018, Mr. Werth contributed \$603,039 to the Deferred Compensation Plan, which represented his 2017 annual incentive compensation earned in 2017 and paid in 2018, net of applicable taxes.
 He did not make any withdrawals or receive distributions from, the Deferred Compensation Plan, and we did not make any contributions to the plan on behalf of Mr. Werth.
 We assumed this plan in connection with the Newport acquisition.
 No other Named Executive Officer is eligible to participate in this plan.
 In 2016, Newport employees, including Mr. Werth, who were eligible to participate in the plan were not permitted to make an election for the deferral of any of their salaries in 2017 but these employees, including Mr. Werth, did have the opportunity to make an election to defer their 2017 annual incentive compensation to the extent earned and paid in 2018, which, as discussed above, Mr. Werth elected to do.
 No further elections are permitted under this plan.

-Aggregate Aggregate Executive Registrant's Earnings Aggregate Balance at Contributions Contributions in Last Withdrawals/ Last Year in Last Year in Last Year Year(1) Distributions End(2) Name (\$) (\$) (\$) (\$) (\$) Dennis L. Werth - - \$38,897 - \$940,945
+Name Executive Contributions in Last Year (\$) Registrant's Contributions in Last Year (\$) Earnings in Last Year(1) (\$) Aggregate Withdrawals/ Distributions (\$) Balance at Last Year End(2) (\$) Dennis L. Werth - - \$38,897 - \$940,945